bluvec/mbtiles2bzt/README.md

 4. add index to map table

-5. add task table to be compatible with legacy webui
+5. add task table to be compatible with legacy offline map uploading system

 how to run it?